WeegeeNumbuh1/FlightGazer/README.md

 **Q:** I broke it 🥺<br>
 **A:** Try running the updater first.
 If it's still broken, uninstall then reinstall FlightGazer.

+**Q:** Can I run the physical display *and* the emulator at the same time?
+I'd like to see the display in a web browser while the main display is still working.<br>
+**A:** No. It's one or the other.
+The emulator is meant as a fallback/for development, or to try out FlightGazer before fully committing to using a real display.

 **Q:** I restarted/updated my system but it took longer for FlightGazer to start.
 What's going on?<br>
 **A:** The initialization script that starts FlightGazer checks if there are any updates to the dependencies it uses.<br>